Phangzs/cs16-github-tutorial/README.md

 ## Review: What did we do?
 1. Pulled the latest changes to ensure we were working with the most up-to-date code.
-2. Removed an outdated file (README.md) and staged the removal.
+2. Removed an random file (`[num].txt`) and staged the removal.
-3. Fixed a bug in `main.cpp` to handle division by zero.
-4. Added a new file (CONTRIBUTING.md) to provide contribution guidelines.
+3. Added your (user)name in `names.txt`.
-5. Pushed all changes to the remote repository to make them available to the rest of the team.
+4. Pushed all changes to this repository to make them available to everyone.

 ## Learning More
 Now that you’ve gone through a simple Git workflow, try experimenting with other commands like branching, merging, and resolving conflicts.
 Git is a powerful tool that can help you collaborate effectively and keep your codebase organized.